priyanshtiwari001/nextjs-dashboard/README.md

   - **useSearchParams**- Allows you to access the parameters of the current URL.
 For example, the search params for this URL /dashboard/invoices?page=1&query=pending would look like this: {page: '1', query: 'pending'}
   - **usePathName** - Lets you read the current URL's pathname.
 For example, for the route /dashboard/invoices, usePathname would return '/dashboard/invoices'.
   - **useRouter** - Enables navigation between routes within client components programmaticall

+## Chapter- 12 Mutating Data

+- what is Server actions?

+  - React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+  - security is very important for web application, as they are vunerable to various threat.
+This is where Server Actions come in. protect us from various type of attacks, ensuring authorized access and etc.

+  - Server Actions achieve this through techniques like POST requests, encrypted closures, strict input checks, error message hashing, and host restrictions, all working together to significantly enhance your app's safety.
+  - An advantage of invoking a Server Action within a Server Component is **progressive enhancement** - forms work even if JavaScript is disabled on the client.

+- Next.js with Server Actions

+  - Server Actions are also deeply integrated with Next.js caching.
+When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like revalidatePath and revalidateTag.